mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/cci.md

 ![CCI Analytics](/images/voice-api/cci_analytics.png)

+Learn how to implement transcription and sentiment analysis with Amazon Transcribe and Comprehend from [this article](https://learn.vonage.com/blog/2021/05/17/processing-voice-calls-with-amazon-transcribe-comprehend/).

 ### Post-call Analytics

 The Vonage Voice API enables you to [record](/voice/voice-api/guides/recording) the conversation or a part of the conversation with minimal effort, depending on your call flow and the use case.
 Because you can record across [multiple channels](/voice/voice-api/guides/recording#multi-channel-recording), the audio file can be further processed by various analytics services.
 Check our detailed tutorial to learn how to [transcribe the recording using Amazon Transcribe](/use-cases/trancribe-amazon-api).